BtVS by Whedon and Mutant Enemy. Star Trek:TNG by Roddenberry and Paramount.

 As they walked down the street together, Buffy noticed Xander stealing glances at her chest.
 Something that she might not have minded that much, except for the worried look on his face.

 "Oh," Xander stammered, when he realized he'd been caught.
-"The, uh, shinier metal communication bits are in the wrong style.
-You need accessories from an earlier season, when she'd actually have worn that outfit."
+"The, uh, shiny metal communication bit is the wrong style."
+Xander backed up a step and sketched out a quick rectangle with his hands.
+"Those ones are from the movies and, well, Voyager.
+You need a round accessory from the show itself, when she'd have actually worn that outfit."

 "Well, my dear," the bleached-blond Spike said, turning to Drusilla.
 "It's Halloween, and still no sign of your 'friend' who's supposed to change everything.
 Liven up the place."

 "Give him time," she murmured, pressing a finger to his lips.
 "Give him-"